-The following is a short overview of the contents of the mathematics courses and their connections with the accompanying engineering courses.
+The following is a short overview of the contents of the courses.

 Period 1.
 Programming in Matlab.
 Introduction to Matlab.
 General programming concepts and techniques.
 Introduction to mathematics.
 Number systems, elementary functions, derivative, integral, graphs, geometry in space, vector, elimination method.
 Common project: function gallery.